kadjahoe/Dashboard/README.md

     Bulma was used because it is
     lighter than the Bootstrap framework.

-    Bulma does not have javascript functionalities.
-If javascript is needed for certain behaviors
+    Bulma does not come with javascript functionalities.
+    If javascript is needed for certain
-    it would have to be created separately.
+    behaviors it would have to be created separately.

     This was good because Angular can
     behave a little tricky with javascript